 Our faculty are highly regarded researchers with numerous grants, awards and citations to their credit.
 Some prominent research interests in the department are:

 - Action theory

 - Philosophy of mind, psychology and cognitive science

-- Scientific models and ontology

-- Philosophy of social science
+- Philosophy and Economics

 - Reference and indexicality in thought and language

+- The epistemology of testimony

+- Comparative ethics

 Prepare to make your philosophical contribution.